Submit to the journal

 - Effective engagement that does not relate to research (broadly defined), e.g. you have supported students to volunteer in community settings.
 While we recognise the value of these approaches, the journal focuses on research

-Is the piece accessible to a variety of readers of the journal?
+Is your manuscript accessible to a variety of readers of the journal?

 Our readers include researchers, practitioners, professionals, patients, community leaders, public, policymakers, collaborators, artists, and members of cultural organisations, community groups and charities.
 Their expertise and interests span a variety of disciplines, practices and experiences.
 They are keen to learn from others and keen to share their expertise.